 Now that we’ve moved on, we’re actually missing the noise.
 Well, apart from the karaoke.

-Food Street is Tong Duy Tan Street, which runs between Dien Bien Phu and Tran Phu.
+The street runs between Dien Bien Phu and Tran Phu.
 Mid-way down Tong Duy Tan a smaller perpendicular lane called Cam Chi has more bars and restaurants.

 Vietnam Visa on Arrival